Accessibility at useR! 2021

 rmarkdown::render().
 Alternatively, you can knit a live preview using

-Mohamed El Fodil Ihaddaden’s package ‘savonliquide’ for an API in R
+Mohamed El Fodil Ihaddaden’s package ‘savonliquide’ for a Contrast checker API in R